-3 Loss management initiatives
+(3) Loss management initiatives

 - With respect to risk management, when we are seeking to win the order for a project, the responsible department conducts a cold eye review and relevant corporate units submit their opinions to the Executive Committee as we strictly assess risk and determine whether to accept the order. - On the project execution side, we continued to establish multi-track reporting lines, strengthen autonomous risk management within operating divisions, and strengthen inter-department cooperation.
-We built a company-wide support system for important projects, making it possible to visually represent P&L and risk, and expanding the scope to encompass medium sized projects and projects with deteriorating profitability (including subsidiary projects). - In conjunction with the transformation of our business portfolio, we are working to strengthen risk management systems for projects in new fields. - We implemented safety measures across the company and all construction sites for crisis events that could affect our performance both inside and outside of Japan (including geopolitical risks and infectious diseases risks), and we have also measures to minimize the impact of higher costs due to inflation and other factors.
+We built a company-wide support system for important projects, making it possible to visually represent P&L and risk, and expanding the scope to encompass medium sized projects and projects with deteriorating profitability (including subsidiary projects). - Management was tightened for projects above a certain size so that the credit and financial status of the JV partner was evaluated, and the project deemed high risk would have to be discussed and decided by the Board of Directors. - In conjunction with the transformation of our business portfolio, we are working to strengthen risk management systems for projects in new fields. - We implemented safety measures across the company and all construction sites for crisis events that could affect our performance both inside and outside of Japan (including geopolitical risks and infectious diseases risks), and we have also measures to minimize the impact of higher costs due to inflation and other factors.

-4 Efficiency initiatives
+(4) Efficiency initiatives

-- To improve the information flow to directors and support a smooth decision-making process, the directors are provided with a report on the state of the business each quarter, rotating reports on the state of the divisions, and quick-response reports when there is substantial movement on a major project. - Committees hold regular meetings and deliberations and report the results of their discussions to the Executive Committee and the Board of Directors.
-The Consolidated Management Promotion Committee has fulfilled its purpose as the committee charged with making decisions about the integration and merger of three domestic subsidiaries, so it was dissolved in FY2022, but the divisions will continue to work to deepen consolidated management. - To firmly establish a new human resources system in line with our Human Resource Development Policy, we measured the effectiveness of the system, reported this to the Board of Directors, and identified various issues.
-The Human Resources Management Committee was launched in FY2022 to address the issue of bringing up a new generation and successors for organizational managers and key people.
-The division heads serve as its members, and meetings are attended by the company's representative officers.
-Through this committee's discussions and the decisions reached, the committee expedites decisions on measures to be taken and it has made the deliberation process leading up to organizational decisions transparent. - As part of work process innovation, we established a CDO office, and we continued to pursue system improvements, faster RPA, work-life balance reform, health and productivity management, and cost reductions.
-We also obtained certification as a "DX-Certified Operator" under the Digital Transformation Certification program, which is being advanced by the Ministry of Economy, Trade and Industry's IPA Information-technology Promotion Agency.
+- To improve the information flow to directors and support a smooth decision-making process, the directors are provided with a report on the state of the business each quarter, rotating reports on the state of the divisions, and quick-response reports when there is substantial movement on a major project. - The committees met and discussed regularly and reported the results of their discussions to the Executive Committee and the Board of Directors. - As a summary of the Revitalization Plan, issues arising from the establishment and implementation of the Human Resource Development Policy were reported to the Board of Directors and used as the basis for the policies in the next Midterm Management Plan. - As part of work process innovation, the CDO Office played a central role in continuously promoting system improvement, acceleration of RPA, work-style reform and health management, and cost reductions.
+The Company also obtained certification as a DX-Certified Operator under the DX Recognition Program promoted by the Information-technology Promotion Agency (IPA) of the Ministry of Economy, Trade and Industry.

-5 Company group internal control initiatives
+(5) Company group internal control initiatives